AIMLab-UBC/Boltzmann/ReadMe.md

 These include:
 - `.pt` LLM embeddings of pathology reports
 - `.h5` LVM features from 7 vision models
+When you downloaded them, place them in the dedicated directories in `./assets/LLM` and  `./assets/LVM`, respectively.

 We are now releasing a small portion of the data.
 We will release the LLM encodings of pathology reports soon.
 Please stay tuned!
 ---